The Dispute Resolution Review: Germany

 These rules apply regardless of whether the recipient is an individual or a corporation.

 vi Enforcement of foreign judgments

-With effect from 10 January 2015, Regulation No. 1215/2012 (Brussels Ia Regulation) replaced Enforcement and Recognition Regulation No. 44/2001.
-The main features of the recast Regulation are the abolition of exequatur, changes to the lis pendens provisions addressing the problem of 'torpedo actions' as well as amendments to the rules relating to jurisdiction agreements.
+With effect from 10 January 2015, the Brussels Ia Regulation7 replaced the Enforcement and Recognition Regulation.8 The main features of the recast Regulation are the abolition of exequatur, changes to the lis pendens provisions addressing the problem of 'torpedo actions' as well as amendments to the rules relating to jurisdiction agreements.
 In addition, the Lugano Convention on Recognition and Enforcement applies to judgments of the Swiss, Norwegian and Icelandic courts.
-German domestic law may apply, either if these rules do not apply, or if it is necessary to apply German law in order to complete the provisions of bilateral treaties.
+German domestic law may apply either if these rules do not apply or if it is necessary to apply German law to complete the provisions of bilateral treaties.
 The relevant provisions are contained in the Code of Civil Procedure and in the Recognition and Enforcement Implementation Act.